Protect the Integrity of the Passport to the Parks Fund

 What is the Passport to the Parks?

-The Passport to the Parks is a $10 charge added to your 2-year motor vehicle registration which would generate an estimated $14.3 million each year for the operations, maintenance, and improvement of your State Parks.
-In return for paying this charge every other year, all motor vehicles with CT license plates would gain day use parking entry to the State Parks for free (the parking fee charged for out-of-state vehicles would continue).
+The Passport to the Parks is a $15 charge added to your 3 year motor vehicle registration which generates an estimated $16 million each year for the operations, maintenance and improvement of your State Parks.
+In return for paying this charge every third year, all motor vehicles with CT license plates gain day use parking entry to the State Parks for free (the parking fee for out-of-state vehicles continues.)

-This would be an amazing value considering that one weekend visit to a shoreline Park like Hammonasset Beach State Park costs $13, and a season’s pass to the State Parks is $67.
-This would reduce traffic backups entering parks, and help CT DEEP redistribute more seasonal workers to manage land, wildlife, and water resources for the public since fewer seasonals would be needed to staff entry gates.
+This is an amazing value considering that one weekend visit to a shoreline Park like Hammonasset Beach State Park used to cost state residents $13 and a season’s pass to the State Parks $67.
+The Passport has reduced traffic back-ups entering parks, and helped CT DEEP redistribute more seasonal workers to manage land, wildlife and water resources for the public since fewer seasonals are needed to staff entry gates.

-No, but it would generate about 80% of the funding for the Parks from a new funding source (the total budget for State Parks at full operations is ~$18 million).
-Making 80% of State Parks funding “reliable” from year to year would allow the Parks to operate more smoothly by reducing current timing problems related to the annual budget process (e.g., the state fiscal year starts July 1st, right before one of the busiest weekends of the year, and DEEP has to staff-up with seasonals in April/May to be ready although there typically isn’t a budget in place for the next year).
-Obviously, it would be better for State Parks funding to be 80% reliable versus 100% vulnerable.
+No, but it generates about 80% of the funding for the Parks from a new funding source (the total budget for State Parks at full operations is~$20 million.)
+Making 80% of State Parks funding “reliable” from year to year allows the Parks to operate more smoothly by reducing timing problems related to the annual budget process (e.g. the state fiscal year starts July1st, right before one of the busiest weekends of the year, and DEEP has to staff-up with seasonals in April/May to be ready although there typically isn’t a budget in place for the next year).
+Obviously, it is so much better for State Parks funding to be 80% reliable versus 100% vulnerable.

-It is important to note that if the Passport to the Parks funding is combined with out-of-state parking fees along with camping, cabin, and other facility rental fees being dedicated to DEEP for Park and Campground management rather than to the General Fund, the Parks can become virtually self-sufficient.
+It is important to note that when the Passport to the Parks funding is combined with out-of-state parking fees along with camping, cabin, and other facility rental fees being dedicated to DEEP for Park and Campground management rather than to the General Fund, the Parks become nearly self-sufficient.

 Absolutely!
-This year, 4 campgrounds were closed, museum and nature center hours were cut, seasonal workers were reduced by almost 50%, 12 full-time park maintainers were given pink slips, and the revised Governor’s Budget for 2018-19 proposes a large funding cut along with moving to “passive management” for most Parks.
-If the current trajectory continues, further Park and campground closures and losses of public services are imminent.
-The chronic underfunding of the Parks must be addressed with this new source of funding in the 2018-19 state budget, or we risk losing the immense value that State Parks provide to Connecticut.
+In prior years, 4 campgrounds were closed, museum and nature center hours were cut, seasonal workers were reduced by almost 50%, 12 full-time park maintainers were given pink slips, and the revised Governor’s Budget for 2018-19 proposed a large funding cut along with moving to “passive management” for most Parks.
+If that trajectory had continued, further Park and campground closures and losses of public services were imminent.
+The chronic underfunding of the parks had to be addressed quickly with this new source of funding in the 2018-19 budget or we risked losing the immense value that State Parks provide to Connecticut.

 How important are Parks to Connecticut?